osmajosue/Techaid_Automation_Challenge/README.md

 ## RUNTIME EXPLANATION

-Here is a briefly explanation on how the code works, the outstanding classes and their purpose on the project.
+Here is a briefly explanation on how the code works, the outstanding classes and, their purpose on the project.

 ### PageObjects Classes
 In the project are two main page object classes: